Cover Letter Review and Revision Checklist

 -

-- Font is professional and consistent
+- Font is professional and matches my resume

 -